-Again (I find it interesting and worth repeating), doubling period doesn't depend on how much money you put in.
+Again (I find it interesting and worth repeating): doubling period doesn't depend on how much money you put in.
 Put as much as you can, you will get double of it, after a doubling period.

-The chart below show return curves for different interest rates.
-The higher the interest rate, the steaper the curve.
+The chart below shows return curves for different interest rates.
+The higher the interest rate, the steeper the curve.

 Each of the curves below represents a time period (ex:

-20 years). x axis is the interest rate, and y the multiple of the investment.
+20 years).
+The x-axis is the interest rate, and y is the multiple of the investment.
 Again, the longer you let your investment grow, the bigger the returns.
-Note how fast the curve grows for high interest rates and long periods.
+Note how fast the curve grows for high-interest rates and long periods.

 12%, after 40 years, your investment would have grown 100 times!